Seiferxx/SBC-Compiler/README.md

 SBC-Compiler
 ============

-A simple C based compiler By Seifer and Blurred-9L
+A simple C based compiler By Seifer and Blurred